Activating More Pixels in Image Super-Resolution Transformer: Experiments

+\textbf{Effects of different designs of CAB.} We conduct experiments to explore the effects of different designs of CAB.
+First, we investigate the influence of channel attention.
+As shown in Tab. \ref{CAB_structure}, the model using CA achieves a performance gain of 0.05dB compared to the model without CA. It demonstrates the effectiveness of the channel attention in our network.
+We also conduct experiments to explore the effects of the weighting factor $\alpha$ of CAB.
+As presented in the manuscript Sec. \ref{HAB}, $\alpha$ is used to control the weight of CAB features for feature fusion.
+A larger $\alpha$ means a larger weight of features extracted by CAB and $\alpha=0$ represents CAB is not used.
+As shown in Tab.~\ref{weighting_factor}, the model with $\alpha$ of 0.01 obtains the best performance.
+It indicates that CAB and self-attention may have potential issue in optimization, while a small weighting factor for the CAB branch can suppress this issue for the better combination.

-As presented in Sec.~\ref{OCAB}, we set a constant $\gamma$ to control the overlapping size of OCAB.
-To explore the effects of different overlapping sizes for the method, we set a group of $\gamma$ from 0 to 0.75 to examine the performance change, as shown in Tab. \ref{overlapping size}.
+\textbf{Effects of the overlapping ratio.} In OCAB, we set a constant $\gamma$ to control the overlapping size for the overlapping cross-attention.
+To explore the effects of different overlapping ratios, we set a group of $\gamma$ from 0 to 0.75 to examine the performance change, as shown in Tab. \ref{overlapping size}.
 Note that $\gamma=0$ means a standard Transformer block.
 It can be found that the model with $\gamma=0.5$ performs best.
 In contrast, when $\gamma$ is set to 0.25 or 0.75, the model has no obvious performance gain or even has a performance drop.
 It illustrates that inappropriate overlapping size cannot benefit the interaction of neighboring windows.